01 of 06

 The beach has no entrance fee and no parking fee

 There are no restrooms on the beach.
 The nearest ones are across the road at the Asilomar Conference Center.
 Lack of restroom facilities limits how long you can spend at the beach before you have to "go" somewhere else.
 There are no showers at Asilomar, either.

-Bring your own picnic and water or walk to the Asilomar conference center.
+Bring food and water or walk across the road to the Asilomar conference center.

 Dogs are allowed on the beach but must be on a leash at all times.

 Because of its location near the tip of the Monterey Peninsula, Asilomar Beach is often foggy.